madcoda9000/starterApp/README.md

 4. nice frontend using bootstrap, jquery, popper.js and jquery-confirm with selectable theme switcher

 #### License
 This code is published under MIT license.
-UIsed libraries in this project might using other licenses.
-Please take a look at credtits.txt for a overview. s
+Used libraries in this project might using other licenses.
+Please take a look at credtits.txt for a overview.